 One of the questions we might ask Machiavelli is how important is glory as opposed to power?
-In other words, how do we deal with the fact that some leaders that kill a lot of people end up being successful?
+How do we deal with the fact that some leaders that kill a lot of people end up being successful?

 Many others … employing cruel means were unable to hold on to their state even in peaceful times, not to speak of the uncertain times of war.
 I believe this depends on whether cruelty be badly or well used.
 Those cruelties are well used, if it is permitted to speak well of evil, that are carried out in a single stroke, done out of necessity to protect oneself and then are not continued, but are instead converted into the greatest possible benefits for the subjects.
 Those cruelties are badly used that, although few at the outset, increase with the passing of time, instead of disappearing.
 Those who follow the first method can remedy their standing both with God and with men, as Agathocles did.
 The others cannot possibly maintain their position.